Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 \subsection{Modality}

 Using this notion, operations on $\Omega$ that do not necessarily preserve intersections can also be understood as properties related to oracle.
 The discussion that follows is a further elaboration of the arguments in \cite{LvO,Kih21}.
-Lee-van Oosten \cite{LvO} constructed a canonical m.m.~map $U_j\pcolon\tpbf{N}\times\Omega\tto\tpbf{N}$ from a given operator $j\colon\Omega\to\Omega$ as follows:
+Lee-van Oosten \cite{LvO} constructed a canonical extended predicate $U_j\pcolon\tpbf{N}\times\Omega\tto\tpbf{N}$ from a given operator $j\colon\Omega\to\Omega$ as follows:

 Compare also with Definition \ref{def:operation-to-pamulti}.
 Since the intuitive meaning of this definition is difficult to grasp, we will analyze it with a slight restriction on $j$.
 For an operation $j\colon\Omega\to\Omega$, we say that $j$ is {\em $\subseteq$-monotone} if, for any $p,q\in\Omega$, $q\subseteq p$ implies $j(q)\subseteq j(p)$.
 If $j$ is $\subseteq$-monotone, it is easy to verify that the following holds.